 According to press clippings from the Two River Times, "the swingin’ and groovin’ singer’s career is on the fast track.
 Whether she is backed with a full jazz ensemble or with a piano accompanist, she sets an authentic jazzy mood for true jazz listeners."

-The Recording Academy (GRAMMY) - Member
+The Recording Academy (GRAMMY) - Recording and Voting Member

 WIJSF (Women In Jazz South Florida) - National President